wildwinter/fountain/README.md

 F = fountain.Fountain(STRING)
 ```

-This will make `F` to a fountain object.
+This will make `F` into a Fountain object.